NORTHERN ARIZONA UNIVERSITY POLICY MANUAL – POLICY NAU-700

 Document No: NAU - 700

 Effective Date: 06/21/2005

 Revision Date: 06/30/2013

 Producer: Information Technology Services, Lanita Collette, University Information Security Officer

 2.1 Northern Arizona University, hereinafter referred to as University, is committed to preserving the availability, confidentiality, and integrity of its information resources while also preserving and nurturing the open, information-sharing requirements of its academic culture.
 The University must protect its information assets, provide for the integrity of institutional processes and records, and comply with state and federal regulations.

 2.2 Authorize the creation of the University Information Security Program, hereinafter referred to as “Program”, in support of this policy.
 The Program will establish, implement, and maintain information security related policies, procedures and standards for the University.
 These policies, procedures and standards will support the University’s compliance with federal, state and ABOR regulations, and support the implementation of information security best practices.

 2.3 Authorize the creation of the University Information Security Committee, hereinafter referred to as “Committee”, in support of this policy and the Program.
-The Committee will review and and recommend to the President’s Cabinet, information security policies and standards, and provide guidance and support to the Director of Information Security for the implementation and maintenance of the Program.
+The Committee will review and recommend to the President’s Cabinet, information security policies and standards, and provide guidance and support to the University Information Security Officer for the implementation and maintenance of the Program.

 2.4 All systems implemented after the effective date of this policy are expected to comply with the provisions of this policy and the Program.
 Existing systems must be brought into compliance as soon as practical.

 4.2 This policy applies to all computer and network systems owned by and/or administered within the University.
-This includes all platforms (operating systems), all computer sizes (personal digital assistants through mainframes), and all applications and data (whether developed in-house or purchased from third parties) contained on those systems.
+This includes all platforms (operating systems), all computer sizes (smartphone through mainframes), and all applications and data (whether developed in-house or purchased from third parties) contained on those systems.